1forh/algominter-mint/README.md

 ## Installation

 1. Clone this repository
+2. Remove the `.gitkeep` file from the `input` directory
-2. Run `npm install` to install the dependencies
+3. Run `npm install` to install the dependencies
-3. Create a `.env` file in the root directory, copy the contents of `.env.example`, and fill in the required values.
+4. Create a `.env` file in the root directory, copy the contents of `.env.example`, and fill in the required values.

 ## Usage